3disturbed/E-Petz/README.md

 ![image](https://github.com/user-attachments/assets/c57ee461-a561-4793-9e18-ea79958ac7c8)

 A dynamic inventory screen displaying all the items, pets, and Genetix Runes a player possesses.
 Includes:
-- Filters for sorting by rarity, type, and usage.
+- Filters for sorting by type, and usage.
-- Options to equip, use, or trade items.
+- Option use items.

 [Return to Table of Contents](#table-of-contents)